mharis-ai/ml-ai-learning-journey/phase01-python-git-foundations/README.md

-# 📘 Phase 1 – Python Git Foundations
+# 📘 Phase 01 – Python and Git Foundations

 This phase lays the groundwork for my ML and AI journey by focusing on two essential skills: Python programming and Git-based version control.
 It includes structured coding practice, clean documentation, and consistent versioning across two core courses.